-Ken MacKenzie BEng, FIEA, FAICD, 53
+Ken MacKenzie BEng, FIEA, FAICD, 54

-Ken MacKenzie has extensive global and executive experience, and a deeply strategic approach.
-From 2005 until 2015, Mr MacKenzie served as the Managing Director and Chief Executive Officer of Amcor Limited, a global packaging company with operations in over 40 countries.
-During his 23 year career with Amcor, Mr MacKenzie gained extensive experience across all of Amcor's major business segments in developed and emerging markets in the Americas, Australia, Asia and Europe.
-Mr MacKenzie was a Senior Adviser with McKinsey & Company from January 2016 until June 2017, and serves on the Advisory Boards of American Securities Capital Partners LLC and Adamantem Capital.
-He has been a Director of BHP since September 2016, and became Chairman on 1 September 2017.
-Mr MacKenzie is Chairman of the Nomination and Governance Committee and a member of the Sustainability Committee.
+Mr MacKenzie was the Managing Director and Chief Executive Officer of Amcor Limited. a global packaging company with operations in over 40 countries, from 2005 until 2015.
+During his 23 year career with Amcor.
+Mr MacKenzie gained extensive experience across all of Amcor's major business segments in developed and emerging markets in the Americas, Australia, Asia and Europe.

+As a former CEO, he has extensive global and executive experience, and a deeply strategic approach, with a focus on capital discipline and the creation of long-term shareholder value.
+He has insight and understanding in relation to organisational culture, the external environment, the diverse interests of our stakeholders and emerging issues related to our social licence.
+Mr MacKenzie has been a Director of BHP since September 2016, and was appointed Chairman in September 2017.
+He is Chairman of the Nomination and Governance Committee and a member of the Sustainability Committee.